pipe-cd/pipecd/docs/content/en/docs/user-guide/configuration-drift-detection.md

 This status means a configuration drift was detected.
 An application is in this status when at least one of the following conditions is satisfied:
 - at least one resource is defined in Git but NOT running in the cluster
 - at least one resource is NOT defined in Git but running in the cluster
-- at least one resource that is both defined in Git and running in the cluster but NOT the same configuration
+- at least one resource that is both defined in Git and running in the cluster but NOT in the same configuration

 This status is showed by a red "Out of Sync" mark at the application details page.